mau-p/LogicalWerewolves/README.md

 ## Running the code

-Running the code in python requires two command line arguments: the number of werewolves and the number of villagers.
+Running the code in python requires three command line arguments: the degree of knowledge, the number of werewolves and the number of villagers.
 The code can then be run as follows:

 ```
-python3 main.py <n_werewolves> <n_villagers>
+python3 main.py <knowledge_deg> <n_werewolves> <n_villagers>
 ```